pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 module.
 And the module :mod:`eventsourcing.postgres` has recorders for PostgreSQL that use the third party :mod:`psycopg2` module.

-Recorder classes are conveniently constructed by using an :ref:`infrastructure factory <Factory>`.
-For illustrative purposes, the direct use of the library's SQLite recorders is shown below.
+The direct use of the library's SQLite recorders is shown below.
 The other persistence modules follow a similar naming scheme and pattern of use.

 .. code-block:: python